AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-sharepoint-integration.md

 >
 >The new [!DNL SharePoint] integration was released to production with the 22.3 release (July 2022.)
 Although your users can still access documents linked through the legacy [!DNL SharePoint] integration, they must use the new [!DNL SharePoint] integration to link documents from SharePoint.
 >
->The new SharePoint integration does not requre configuration by an administrator, and can be set up by individual users.
-However, to ensure a smooth transition to the new SharePoint integration, a Workfront administrator must:
+>* The new SharePoint integration does not requre configuration by an administrator, and can be set up by individual users.
+However, to ensure a smooth transition to the new SharePoint integration, a Workfront administrator must make some small settings changes in the Workfront Setup area.
 >
->1.
-Disable the legacy [!DNL SharePoint] integration so that your users do not use it to link to new documents.
+>    For information and instructions, see [Configure the legacy SharePoint integration for continued access to documents](#configure-the-legacy-sharepoint-integration-for-continued-access-to-documents) in this article.
 >
->     For instructions, see [Reconfigure access to the legacy [!DNL SharePoint] integration](#reconfigure-access-to-the-legacy-sharepoint-integration) in this article.
+>* We recommend that users link documents that are currently linked through the legacy [!DNL SharePoint] integration through the new integration.
 >
->1.
-Configure your legacy [!DNL SharePoint] Client Secret so that your users will continue to have access to documents linked through the legacy [!DNL SharePoint] integration.
->
->    For more information, see [Configure the Client Secret for continued access to the legacy [!DNL SharePoint] integration](#configure-client-secret-for-continued-access-to-the-legacy-sharepoint-integration) in this article.
->
->We recommend that users link documents that are currently linked through the legacy [!DNL SharePoint] integration through the new integration.
->
->For instructions on linking documents, see [Link documents from external applications](../../documents/adding-documents-to-workfront/link-documents-from-external-apps.md).
+>    For instructions on linking documents, see [Link documents from external applications](../../documents/adding-documents-to-workfront/link-documents-from-external-apps.md).
->
->The procedure described in this document was deprecated with the 22.3 release, and is here for your information only.

 You can integrate [!DNL Workfront] with [!DNL SharePoint Online], providing users with the ability to navigate to, link, and add [!DNL SharePoint] documents within Workfront.
 The functionality provided is similar to that of other [!DNL Workfront] integrations, such as [!DNL Google Drive], [!DNL Box], and [!DNL Dropbox].